-Governance Office, Ground Floor, The Maples Craigavon Area Hospital Tel: Personal Information Floor Personal Information redacted by USI E-mail

-Patricia Thompson advised was on the waiting list for review in December 2019 and again was not followed up, he was not a protected review.
+Governance Office, Ground Floor, The Maples Craigavon Area Hospital Tel: Personal Information E-mail Personal Information researed by the USI Patricia Thompson advised Patricia was on the waiting list for review in December 2019 and again was not followed up , he was not a protected review.

-Dr Hughes advised care was absolutely dreadful.
+Dr Hughes advised Example 1 care was absolutely dreadful.